 Microsoft’s built-in security software has had some ignominious lows and modest highs over the last few months.
-But it seems that the company is finally entering the top tiers of AV security — at least on Windows 7.
+But it seems that the company is finally entering the realm of the best antivirus software — at least on Windows 7.

 The latest round of testing from Madgeburg, Germany-based evaluation firm AV-TEST awarded Microsoft top marks in keeping PCs safe.
 To be fair, however, no product really fell short of the mark this time around.